GenomicsAotearoa/RNA-seq-workshop/docs/6_over-representation_analysis.md

 ------------------------------------------------------------------------

-**NB - the code below is demosntrating the difference between running with and without the gene length correction that GOseq implements.
+**NB - the code below is demonstrating the difference between running with and without the gene length correction that GOseq implements.
 You wouldn’t usually work through this as part of a standard pathway analysis.**